globality-corp/microcosm/README.md

         @binding("foo")
         @defaults(baz="value")
-        def create_foo(graph, config):
+        def create_foo(graph):
             return dict(
                 # factories can reference other components
                 bar=graph.bar,
                 # factories can reference configuration
-                baz=config.foo.baz,
+                baz=graph.config.foo.baz,
             )

         @binding("bar")
-        def create_bar(graph, config):
+        def create_bar(graph):
             return dict()

-    Factory functions have access to the `object graph` and the `config dict`.
+    Factory functions have access to the `object graph` and, through it, the `config dict`.
 Default configuration values, if provided, are pre-populated within the provided binding; these may be overridden from data loaded from an external source.

  2. Wire together the microservice by creating a new object graph along with service metadata: